Jorge Piqueras: Career

-Piqueras began an intense period of geometric painting in 1952, which was to last seven years.
+In 1952, Piqueras began an intense period of geometric painting which was to last seven years.
 In 1953, he was chosen to represent Peru in the II Biennale de San Paolo, Brazil with his sculptures.
 Two years later he participated in the International Exposition in Valencia, Venezuela with paintings.

-In 1957 Piqueras participated in the XII Salon de Réalités Nouvelles in Paris with paintings; his work was commented on by the French critic Leon Degand, in Art Aujourd’hui.
+In 1957, Piqueras participated in the XII Salon de Réalités Nouvelles in Paris with paintings; his work was commented on by the French critic Leon Degand, in Art Aujourd’hui.

 Numerous exhibitions followed in cities throughout Italy as well as other cities in Europe.
 During this period, the Italian critic Alberto Boato presented his work in the Galleria del Cavallino (Venice): "…Piqueras unites forcefulness and violence with a firm sense of assuredness, of dominion, of clarity and precision."

 In 1959, he began a major series of paintings known as the Black Series.
-In 1960, he participated in the XXX Biennale Internazionale de Venezia, his work is noted by Alain Jouffroy, among others: "…Piqueras and [Emilio Rodriguez-]Larrain, both of them very interesting for their sense of mystery and the magical power of their forms…"
+In 1960, he participated in the XXX Biennale Internazionale de Venezia, where his work was commented on by Alain Jouffroy: "…Piqueras and Larrain, both of them very interesting for their sense of mystery and the magical power of their forms…"

 Piqueras moved to Paris in 1961.
 In summers in Cadaqués, Spain, he developed strong and lasting friendships with Marcel Duchamp, Man Ray, George Staempfli, Mary Callery, Barbara Curtis, Alfonso Mila, Jose Antonio Rumeu and others.

 An intense period of exhibitions followed in Paris and throughout Europe, as well as in New York.
 The art journal mETRO published an extensive article on his work with texts by Alain Jouffroy, Paul Steinberg and Bruno Alfieri, editor of the magazine.
-He was invited to participate in the exhibition "Latin American Art in Paris" in the Musee d’Art Moderne in 1962.
+In 1962, he was invited to participate in the exhibition "Latin American Art in Paris" in the Musee d’Art Moderne.